-Donna is presently available to present at writer’s conferences, writer’s organizations, corporate meetings and personnel empowerment programs, professional associations, civic and charitable organizations, university student assemblies and libraries.
+Donna is presently available to present to present online at writer’s conferences, writer’s organizations, corporate meetings and personnel empowerment programs, professional associations, civic and charitable organizations, university student assemblies and libraries.

 She is comfortable with creating a tailor-made workshop designed to support your objectives

 This presentation targets those who are interested in taking command of their own personal brand or who are reinventing themselves…from the inside out and from the outside in.
 Said another way, it’s about image and it’s about feelings.
 Paint your own umbrella is about identifying ourselves.
 It’s about staying vital and it’s about more than getting a face lift or buying a new jar of wrinkle remover.
 Participants work through a journey that includes uncovering any limitations which may be present, discovering resources upon which to build and developing a stage from which to launch into the future.
 This presentation may be compressed into 90 minutes or expanded into a full 6-hour day.